neulwing/Kozakura35/README.md

 - Make a build video showing the full process and sound-test.
 Upload to Youtube.
 - Buy a **reliable** 3D printer.
 - Write a "Lessons learned" article documenting the information that I struggled to find in my research.
 This could pave the way for newcomers in the keyboard design space.

+## Cancelled tasks
+- Reduce thickness of plate to 3mm to save on filament.
+(Given the mounting style, the plate needs to be stronger I feel)
+- Make the window cut-out at the bottom of the case look cute.
+(I saw the 3D-printed window in real life, I really like how it turned out.)

 ## Notes
 - Use USB-C breakout board to reduce the thickness of the case further.
 (Adafruit USB C Breakout Board - Downstream Connection)